Generating Other Distributions from Uniform Random Variables

 class LCG:def__init__(self, seed, a=7**5, c=0, m=2**31-1):self.state = seedself.a = aself.c = cself.m = mdefnext(self):# The LCG formula: x_{n+1} = (ax_n + c) % mself.state = (self.a *self.state +self.c) %self.mreturnself.state/self.m # Return a value in the range [0, 1]prng = LCG(seed=42)generate_seq = [prng.next() for i inrange(10)]print(generate_seq)

 This will generate a sequence of 10 random numbers uniformly distributed in the range [0, 1].
 We can generate a larger sequence and visualize it to check for uniformity and randomness.
 But let’s save that for the R implementation, which is more concise for this purpose.
+In fact, the rest of the code in this post will be implemented in R, so let’s switch to R now.

 Implement the LCG in R: